Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Having breast cancer means that some cells in your breast have changed and are growing out of control.
-Learning about the different types and stages of breast cancer can help you take an active role in your treatment.
+Learning about the different types and stages of breast cancer can help you take an active role in your treatment decisions.

 Invasive breast cancer happens when cancer cells move out of the ducts or lobules into nearby breast tissue.

 Metastasis happens when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.